On the optimal $L^q$-regularity for viscous Hamilton-Jacobi equations with subquadratic growth in the gradient: Introduction

-The first main maximal $L^q$-regularity property in the \textit{subcritical regime} $q>\frac{d(\gamma-1)}{\gamma}$ will be addressed in Theorem \ref{main} through the lower-order bounds in Lebesgue spaces that will be detailed in Corollary \ref{finalint}.
+The first main maximal $L^q$-regularity property in the \textit{subcritical regime} $q>\frac{d(\gamma-1)}{\gamma}$ will be addressed in Theorem \ref{main} through lower-order bounds on solutions to \eqref{hj} in Lebesgue spaces, see Corollary \ref{finalint}.
 We emphasize that this seems, to the author's knowledge, a slightly novel viewpoint of the analysis of integral estimates in the framework of maximal regularity for these nonlinear elliptic equations with coercive gradient terms and Dirichlet boundary conditions.
 However, we borrow several ideas already appeared in the context of parabolic equations from \cite{cg20,CGpar}.
 It is worth pointing out that a similar $L^p$ duality argument was developed in a rather different context by M. Pierre \cite[Section 3.2]{Pierre} to prove integral estimates for solutions to time-dependent reaction-diffusion systems, while some duality methods in the context of elliptic boundary value problems were previously used in various papers, see e.g. \cite{BensFrehse,BensoussanBook,BocBuc,BocJDE,BOP}, the more recent \cite{BO} and the references therein, but at different summability scales and for different notions of solutions.
-We note that the integral estimates we obtain in Corollary \ref{finalint} for \eqref{hj} in the case $q>\frac{d(\gamma-1)}{\gamma}$ are not new when $\gamma<2$ and can be found in \cite{GMP14} for more general equations with diffusion operators in divergence-form modeled over the $p$-Laplacian, see Remark \ref{intestknown}.
-Nevertheless, they were obtained using completely different methods, yet based on variational arguments, under the restriction $\gamma<p$ when the leading operator is the $p$-Laplacian.
+We note that the integral estimates we obtain in Corollary \ref{finalint} for \eqref{hj} in the case $q>\frac{d(\gamma-1)}{\gamma}$ are not new when $\gamma<2$ and they can be found in \cite{GMP14} for more general equations with diffusion operators in divergence-form modeled over the $p$-Laplacian.
+Nevertheless, they were obtained using completely different methods, yet based on test function arguments, under the restriction $\gamma<p$ (when the leading operator is the $p$-Laplacian).
 Hence, our method of proof seems new with respect to the current literature of boundary-value problems.
 Instead, some integral bounds for distributional subsolutions when $\gamma>2$ can be found in \cite{DAP}.
-With respect to the $L^\infty$ bounds, our methods unify the treatment in \cite{GMP14,DAP} and allow to handle both the sub- and super-quadratic regimes of the nonlinearity.\\ Our second main result is a treatment of the maximal regularity problem at the end-point summability threshold $q=d(\gamma-1)/\gamma$ (at the expenses of assuming a finer dependence on the data), which in general fails without the presence of a zero-th order term, see \cite[Remark 1]{CGell}.
-Our proof is inspired by a stability argument recently proposed in the parabolic setting in \cite[Theorem 1.3]{CGpar}. \\ Our advances in the regularity theory for such second order nonlinear elliptic problems are twofold.
-On one hand, we notice that the treatment of the maximal regularity problem in the end-point case cannot be inferred from the known results in the literature, e.g. from \cite{GMP14}, and hence Theorem \ref{main2} represents our main contribution in the theory.
-On the other hand, the maximal regularity properties in Theorems \ref{main} and \ref{main2} are new in the regime $\frac{d+2}{d}<\gamma\leq\frac{d}{d-2}$, which was not covered by the results in \cite{CGell}.
-In both cases, we provide maximal regularity results for equations having zero-th order terms, which have not yet been discussed in the literature. \\
+As far as the $L^\infty$ bounds are concerned, our methods unify the treatment in \cite{GMP14,DAP} and allow to handle both the sub- and superquadratic regimes of the nonlinearity.\\ Our second main result is a treatment of the maximal regularity problem at the end-point summability threshold $q=d(\gamma-1)/\gamma$, assuming further integrability assumptions on the right-hand side $f\in L^q$.
+This kind of dependence was already pointed out for estimates at lower integrability scales, see \cite{GMP14}.
+Indeed, we are able to show that when $\lambda>0$ the maximal regularity estimate depends on the equi-integrability properties of the datum $f$ in $L^q$.
+Instead, when $\lambda=0$, the maximal regularity estimates depend also on $u\in L^q$ other than $f$, and to obtain a full estimate depending solely on the integrability of the source of the equation one needs to impose further smallness conditions on $f$, see Remark \ref{remfull} and also the recent work \cite{CGL}.
+Our proof is inspired by a stability argument recently proposed in the parabolic setting in \cite[Theorem 1.3]{CGpar} and, to our knowledge, it cannot be inferred from the known results in the literature, e.g. from \cite{CGell,GMP14}. \\ Still, we remark that the method we propose here to get global maximal regularity does not require any geometric assumption on the domain.
+Indeed, the use of the Bernstein method typically requires the convexity of the state space \cite{GP}, at least for Neumann boundary value problems.\\